iaifi/iaifi.github.io/phd-summer-school.md

 * *Who can apply to the Summer School?* Any PhD students or early career researchers working at the intersection of physics and AI may apply to the summer school.
 * *What is the cost to attend the Summer School?* There is no registration fee for the Summer School.
 Students for the Summer School are expected to cover the cost of travel and boarding in Tufts dorm rooms, which range from 78 USD to 109 USD per night depending on the accommodations.
 Breakfast and lunch will be provided through Tufts dining hall.
 * *Is there funding available to support my attendance at the Summer School?* IAIFI is covering the cost of the Summer School other than travel and lodging.
 Limited, need-based support may be available for attendees who are unable to cover the costs of travel and lodging and will be addressed on a case-by-case basis.
 * *If I come to the Summer School, can I also attend the Workshop?* Yes!
-We encourage you to stay for the Workshop and will cover the cost of your registration.
+We encourage you to stay for the Workshop and will cover the cost of your registration if you attend both the Summer School and Workshop in person.

 ## Organizing Committee
 * Jim Halverson, Chair (Northeastern University)